ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Hey, have you heard about Bolt DIY?</blockquote>

 <h3>4.
-Frontend Developer Roadmap 2025: The Complete Guide - <a href="https://medium.com/gitconnected/frontend-developer-roadmap-2025-the-complete-guide-b209a9c3a22b" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Variable Trinity: Understanding var, const, and let for Better Coding - <a href="https://medium.com/@okparafavour202/the-variable-trinity-understanding-var-const-and-let-for-better-coding-bffe5950b657" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Okpara Favour`**

-<blockquote>Master frontend development in 2025 with this complete roadmap!
-Learn essential skills, bonus tips, and grab a free progress tracker.</blockquote>
+<blockquote>Variables are an essential part of JavaScript.
+In JavaScript, a variable is a container that holds a value — think of it as a labeled box…</blockquote>

 <h3>5.
 Your JavaScript Bundle Is Too Fat - <a href="https://medium.com/javascript-in-plain-english/your-javascript-bundle-is-too-fat-b3e34d60ad21" target="_blank" rel="noopener noreferrer">link</a></h3>